History of West Palm Beach, Florida: 1910–1927

 According to the 1910 United States Census, the population of West Palm Beach was 1,743.
 Prior to the 1910s, many African Americans in the area lived in a segregated section of Palm Beach called the "Styx", with an estimated population of 2,000 at its peak.
 However, between 1910 and 1912, African Americans were evicted from the Styx.
 Urban legend states that the Styx was burned down by Flager's white laborers, as the shanty town was viewed as an eyesore.
 However, there is much evidence to refute this theory.
 Most of the displaced residents relocated to the northern end of West Palm Beach, in neighborhoods today known as Northwest, Pleasant City, and Freshwater.
+A 1929 ordinance affirmed that African Americans were obligated to live in and conducted business in this part of the city, unless they were employed as a domestic servant for a white family.
+The city remained legally racially segregated until 1960.

 After the passage of the Dick Act in 1903, Florida became the first state to establish its own National Guard.
 In 1914, a unit was established in West Palm Beach.
 Personnel from this unit were deployed to the Mexico-United States border from July 1916 to March 1917 and for service in Europe in October 1917.

 In 1916, a neo-classical county courthouse was opened.
 Prior to the opening of the courthouse, county business was conducted at a school building located at Clematis Avenue and Poinsettia Street.
 The building underwent renovations in the 1950s and 1960s.
 It was used as the county courthouse until a new courthouse opened in 1995.
 The Board of County Commissioners agreed in 2002 to return the historic courthouse to its original design.
 Restoration was completed in March 2008 at a cost of just over $18 million.
 Today, the original courthouse houses the Historical Society of Palm Beach County and the Richard and Pat Johnson Palm Beach County History Museum.